 Through quantitative analysis, GIS mapping, case studies and field interviews, the Climate Change and African Stability (CCAPS) program aims to identify where and how climate change could undermine state stability, to define strategies for building African state capacity, and to assess global development aid responses.
 The CCAPS team seeks to engage Africa policy communities in the United States, Africa, and elsewhere as a critical part of its research.
 The CCAPS program works in three main areas:

-CCAPS examines the spatial and temporal relationship between climate change vulnerability and patterns of conflict, thereby specifying where, when, and how climate-related events could disrupt Africa's security and development.
+CCAPS examines the spatial and temporal relationship between climate change vulnerability and patterns of conflict.
 Research focuses on:

 Climate Vulnerability: Examines the environmental, population, socio-economic, and governance drivers of climate security vulnerability in Africa.

 Climate Projection Model: Regional climate model generates mid-century climate projections to produce more near-term data.

 Social Conflict in Africa Database: New database analyzes various forms of social and political unrest in Africa.

-Armed Conflict Location and Events Dataset: ACLED provides real-time tracking of the actions of opposition groups, governments, and militias continent-wide.
+Armed Conflict Location and Events Dataset: Provides real-time tracking of the actions of opposition groups, governments, and militias continent-wide.